je-can-code/CAEX/readme.md

 	Providing materials will earn you… The Hookshot from Treis.
 	Next stop: claim the 2nd crystal in the Forest.
 	  Access to second bonus segment is now available**

 - Chapter 4:	The Forest; The Wrath of Trolls and Voodoo Hookshot enables access the forest ruins, the home of the trolls.

---Chapter 5:	The Volcano; Fiery Ancient Ruins
+- Chapter 5:	The Volcano; Fiery Ancient Ruins
-	  Access to third bonus segment is now available*** --Chapter 6:	The Marshlands; Plagued and Forgotten Waste --Chapter 7:	The Prairie; Land of Titans
+	  Access to third bonus segment is now available***

+- Chapter 6:	The Marshlands; Plagued and Forgotten Waste

+- Chapter 7:	The Prairie; Land of Titans

---Chapter 8:	The Castle; Wicked Demons of Tyranny
+- Chapter 8:	The Castle; Wicked Demons of Tyranny